KatrinaCloyd/lab-06-ecom-site/README.md

 Add cart total to cart page

 --Local Storage Day--
--functions to write and test  in CartUtils.js
+functions to write and test  in CartUtils.js
-X    -getCart- gets the current cart from local storage X    -clearCart- zeros out cart to the default empty cart X    -setCart- push cart back to localStorage as a string X    -addItemToCart- adds items to the local parsed cart
+X    getCart- gets the current cart from local storage X    clearCart- zeros out cart to the default empty cart X    setCart- push cart back to localStorage as a string X    addItemToCart- adds items to the local parsed cart

-X-eventlistner to item buttons to add items to cart and show on cart page X-load cart on shopping cart page
+Xeventlistner to item buttons to add items to cart and show on cart page Xload cart on shopping cart page place order button
--place order button
-    -clear cart
+    clear cart
-    -altert order
+    altert order
-    -redirect to items page X
+    redirect to items page X
 X Maybe also add a clear cart button on cart page

+--admin page--

+-send item offerings array to local storage
+    -save items to a const
+    -stringify
+    -set to storage

+-get items back from storage
+    -get arry back from storage
+    -parse
+    -set to a const for comparison and all current functions -export/import wherever needed

+-create HTML admin form page